bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-animation.md

 ## Rebound

-We could also simply add to x another value like speed or velocity.
-This variable will be able to control the amount we translate and the direction would be driven by a negative number.
+We can then simply add another variable to X such as speed or velocity.
+This value will allows to control the amount the dot translates and the direction can be driven by a negative number.

-In this example we achieve a rebound effect by changing the velocity sign everytime we reach some conditions, in this case when we go further away than the width of the canvas or less than 0.
-The effect could be also include the Y coordinate to achieve a rebound in all ditections.
+In this example, we achieve a rebound effect by changing the velocity sign every time certain condition is reached  (here when the dot leaves the canvas).
+To achieve a rebound in all 4 direction, the effect could also be include in the Y coordinate.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/B1hdy8num)